yvthepief/aws_certified_developer_associate/README.md

 	- Use FB/Amazon/Google or other OpenID providers to log in.
 - Cross Account Access
 	- Lets users from one AWS account access resources in another.

+*Federation:* Combining or joining a list of users in one domain (such as IAM) with a list of users in another domain (such as Active Directory or FB)
+*Identity Broker:* a service that allows you to take an identity from point A and join it (federate it) to point B *Identity Store:* Services like Active Directory, Facebook, Google *Identities:* a user of a service like AD or FB